 He released her before his grip could tighten more as she met his eyes.
 Her hand jerked back as she took in his visage, and he knew then that his scars were worse than he remembered.
 Her eyes traveled from face to chest, up along his bearskin, and back again to his face, a look of fear and near disgust plain within her eyes.

 He wanted to say something, to assure her, but no words came as they stood there looking at each other.
 When he could take no more of her look he stepped past and reach down to pluck the gaff sticking straight up from the water’s edge.
 He lifted it and the salmon easily and dropped it all upon the ground next to her, a gift she likely would not welcome.

 The cries of the boy she had been yelling and laughing at came closer, and Scar Hero turned to meet his dark gaze.
 The boy was dark, but not near as dark as the woman beside Scar Hero.
 He likewise was a teen, yet his face seemed more childish in its own way.
 The boy was covered in mud and grime, but it did not faze him.

 Had he ever been that young?
 Had he ever looked with such worried eyes for another?
 Scar Hero sighed again and attempted to smile at the boy.

 A moment’s recoil before some kind of recognition entered the boy’s face.
-Like the girl his eyes roved Scar Hero’s body, making him self-conscious of his many scars.
+Like the woman his eyes roved Scar Hero’s body, making him self-conscious of his many scars.
 But it was not to be helped, and the boy seemed to recognize him for a moment.
 A recognition of stories, and not of self.
 This was no surprise, it was unlikely that with the burns and healed cuts along his body that even Scar Hero’s own mother would be able to recognize him.

 She humphed and pulled away from him in anger.
 Likely unhappy that she had been saved, or even needed to be saved.
 It does not always sit well on the young to be forced to recognize that not all things were in their power.